dev-nolant/StreetMerchant-IUI-Mod/README.md

 # StreetMerchant-Modded
 This is a mod for StreetMerchant.
-It adds a locally hosted UI hosted with FLASK and Python.
+It adds a locally hosted UI hosted with FLASK, Python, HTML, and JavaScript.
 Will be adding auto installer soon.

 ## Requirements